-2) Tuition and fees are charged to your student account in late August for Fall, and late Dec/early January, for Winter semester.
-The balance may show on your student account a couple weeks before your funding pays the balance.
-Please wait a couple weeks but let CMB if the balance is still there in mid-Sept or mid-Jan.
+2) Tuition and fees are charged to your student account in August for Fall, and December/early January, for Winter semester.
+The balance may show on your student account a couple weeks before your funding source pays the balance.
+First - do not panic, and do not pay any tuition or registration fees (unless you have a late registration fee).
+Your tuition and fees balance should be paid by mid-Sept for Fall, and mid-Jan, for Winter.
+Please let us know if this is not the case.

-CONTACT INFO: CMB: (how you are being paid, account or payment issues, etc.) (734) 764-5428 cmbgrad@umich.edu Student Financial Services: (student account issues) (734) 764-7447 um-sfo@umich.edu Academic HR: (info about being a student employee, GEO) (734) 763-8938 hr-acadhr@umich.edu University Payroll: (for help deciphering GSI/GSRA paychecks) (734) 615-2000 (ask for Payroll Office specifically) payroll@umich.edu University Benefits: (questions about benefit options/charges) (734) 615-2000 (ask for Benefits Office specifically) (Tell them you're a grad student on GradCare)
+CONTACT INFO: CMB: (how you are being paid, account or payment issues, etc.) (734) 764-5428 cmbgrad@umich.edu Student Financial Services: (student account issues) (734) 764-7447 um-sfo@umich.edu hr-acadhr@umich.edu University Payroll: (for help deciphering GSI/GSRA paychecks) payroll@umich.edu University Benefits: (questions about benefit options/charges) (734) 615-2000 (select option for Benefits Office) (734) 764-5182 (direct line for student insurance) (Tell them you're a grad student on GradCare)